Mainland improves to 2-0 with perfect fourth quarter foul shooting

 Mainland junior guard Ava Mazur went 6 for 6 from the line and finished with a team-high 15 points.
 Kasey Bretones went 4 for 4 from the foul line in the fourth quarter and scored 12.
 Bella Mazur chipped in with nine points and four steals for the Mustangs.

-Atlantic City center Quaniriah Montague scored all 14 of the Vikings points in the second half.
+Atlantic City center Quanirah Montague scored all 14 of the Vikings points in the second half.
 She finished with 16 points, seven rebounds, two blocks and two steals.

 Mainland (2-0) is ranked No. 6 in The Press Elite 11.
 Atlantic City dropped to 1-1.